r0nk/nickfury/README.md

-NICK FURY is a Discord chat bot for managing tasks.
+Tick0t is a Discord chat bot for managing tasks.